UN's peace-keeping forces

 - However, if the employer does not provide transportation to the country of destination or for the trip home, you can deduct travel expenses in taxation.

 - Trips at the assignment location, related to working duties, are usually made with UN vehicles, so they do not cause travel expenses.
 If you, exceptionally, make such trips with your own car or otherwise at your own expenses, you can deduct the travel expenses in taxation.

 Note!
 Peacekeepers can be granted an exemption from the payment of taxes only in exceptional cases, on the same preconditions as other people.
-This is explained in Decision on relief.
+This is explained on the Tax relief page.